 Second Degree Blocks

-A second heart block is conduction block between the atria and ventricles.
+A second heart block is a conduction block between the atria and ventricles.
 A second-degree AV block is when one or more (but not all) of the atrial impulses fail to make it to the ventricles due to impaired conduction.

 There are two types of second degree heart blocks, types 1 and 2.
 A type 2 heart block is considered to be a much more malignant block than a type 1.